Women In Iran: Past, Present And Future

 The situation in Iran, as at early March 2026, is dangerously volatile.
 Yet to many the complexities of Iranian governance, and the perspectives which underpin it, remain largely a mystery.
 For that reason I have for some months been researching this essay on ‘Women in Iran’, better to understand the perspectives which have given rise to the hard-line patriarchal order of the current autocratic theocracy.
 Particularly, I wanted to grasp more fully the differences in understandings between ‘modern’ educated women (and men) in Iran, and their traditionally religious peers.

-In my essay here, Women In Iran: Past, Present And Future, I consider some ways patriarchy is experienced by women and girls in this authoritarian theocracy, where power is rooted in severe economic control and, at times, brute force.
+In my essay here, Women In Iran: Past, Present And Future, I consider some ways patriarchy is experienced by women and girls in the authoritarian theocracy (bluntly, despotic totalitarianism) of Iran, where power is rooted in severe economic control and, at times, brute force.

-Specifically examined are issues around governance, demography and pro-natalism, employment, forms of marriage, children, social control via the hijab and gender-based violence, education, science, health and judicial processes.
+Specifically examined, through the lens of human rights, are issues around governance, demography and pro-natalism, employment, forms of marriage, children, social control via the hijab and gender-based violence, education, science, health and judicial processes.
 We consider also the increasing resistance to the constraints under which they are placed – evidenced (at whatever the cost) by the rallying cry ‘Women, Life, Freedom’ – of some, particularly, educated younger women.
+The especially perilous fate of Afghan migrant women and children in Iran is also discussed.

 ~ ~ ~ ~ ~